-If you are a stockholder of record, you may vote in person at the annual meeting or vote by proxy using the enclosed proxy card.
-Whether or not you plan to attend the meeting, we urge you to vote by proxy to ensure your vote is counted.
+If you are a stockholder of record, you may vote in person at the annual meeting, vote over the telephone, vote by proxy on the Internet or by using a proxy card that you may request or that we may elect to deliver at a later time.
+Whether or not you plan to attend the meeting, we urge you to vote using one of the methods listed below to ensure your vote is counted.
 You may still attend the meeting and vote in person even if you have already voted by proxy.